Skip to content

 PL_API_KEY=<...>

 This file sets the configuration required to access the Aershed database and the Planet API.
+Other services require additional parameters, add these as required.

 All programs take a Config object.
 This object contains configuration sourced from the supplied YAML configuration file, additional command line arguments or environment variables.